AScheibe/Range-Container/README.md

 an O(log(m)) lookup where m is the number of ranges in the container.
 In Java, the default implementation of this is `TreeSet`.
 Having prior class experience working with `TreeSet`, I felt very comfortable building out my implementation around this data structure.

-I then created the `Container` class to act as a vessel for the storage of integers, which is heavily documented for reference.
+I then created the `Container` class to act as a vessel for the storage of integers which is heavily documented for reference.

 ## Files
 - **Range.java** - A Java class responsible for defining ranges.